 Applicants for one (1) or more utilities from PWC who require utility system extensions in order to access the utilities must submit a written request to PWC for its approval.
 If PWC will be responsible for the construction of the utility extension, a written agreement between PWC and the requesting party(ies) that provides for reimbursement to PWC of the utility extension charge must be executed before PWC will accept any obligation to construct the requested utility extension.
 For systems constructed by the requesting party(ies) or any third party, PWC will only allow connections to PWC's water and/or sanitary sewer system when the system to be connected is installed in accordance with PWC's standards and transferred to PWC to own and operate.
 For new development in the FMIA, PWC will make available sanitary sewer service after the Fayetteville City Council has approved an annexation petition, for the property or area seeking service, for annexation into the City of Fayetteville.
 PWC will also make available such sanitary sewer service in the FMIA when the Fayetteville City Council has waived the foregoing annexation requirement.
-PWC will make such sanitary sewer service available pursuant to its policies and in accordance with site plans and subdivisions approved by the City of

-Fayetteville as being consistent with the City's development regulations, policies, and ordinances.
-Water and/or sanitary sewer system connections to PWC will be allowed for new development in the PWC Sewer Service Area by making a formal application to PWC and following all the procedures as required, such as applying for an appropriate permit for utility installation through PWC.
+PWC will make such sanitary sewer service available pursuant to its policies and in accordance with site plans and subdivisions approved by the City of Fayetteville as being consistent with the City's development regulations, policies, and ordinances.
+Water and/or sanitary sewer service Area by making a formal application to PWC and following all the procedures as required, such as applying for an appropriate permit for utility installation through PWC.